 Transportation plays a key role in achieving energy independence and addressing the nation's air quality and greenhouse gas emissions goals.
-The competitiveness of the Denver region's economy, the health of its residents and its national security depend on reducing reliance on and consumption of fossil fuels.
+The competitiveness of our economy, the health of our residents, and our national security depend on reducing reliance on and consumption of fossil fuels.
 DRCOG supports the following:

-- Expand investment in research and development for alternative fuels, new clean fuel technologies, more efficient vehicles, and new ideas and technologies for transportation people and goods. - Support the rapid conversion to more fuelefficient and lower-emission vehicles. - Add public transportation projects that enhance mobility, convenience, or reliability to the exempt project list for Clean Air Act purposes. - Increase funding for transportation projects that improve air quality. - Establish a population-based air quality severity formula for suballocating Congestion Mitigation and Air Quality funds within a state and require suballocation of such funds based on population to non-attainment metropolitan planning organizations that include urbanized areas with populations over 200,000.
+• Expand investment in research and development for alternative fuels, new clean fuel technologies, more efficient vehicles, and new ideas and technologies for transportation people and goods.

+- Support the rapid conversion to more fuel-efficient and lower-emission vehicles. - Add public transportation projects that enhance mobility, convenience, or reliability to the exempt project list for Clean Air Act purposes. - Increase funding for transportation projects that improve air quality. - Establish a population-based air quality severity formula for suballocating Congestion Mitigation and Air Quality (CMAQ) funds within a state and require suballocation of CMAQ funds based on population to non-attainment metropolitan planning organizations that include urbanized areas with populations over 200,000.

-Project programming and delivery
+Project Programming and Delivery